The Hieroglyphs of Nature and the Primacy of Vision in the Renaissance

 All of these events unfolded in a world where visual imagery and symbolic language were the prevalent mode of communication.
 Described as an enchanted worldview, far from perceiving nature as an inanimate set of forces to be subjugated and controlled, as occurred after the dawning of the Age of Reason, humanist philosophers saw Nature as the supreme guide to knowledge and the manifestation of the divine on the material plane.
 In turn, this led to a nostalgic reimagining of the world through what Antoine Faivre has called ‘the imagination that allows the use of […] intermediaries, symbols, and images to develop a gnosis, to penetrate the hieroglyphs of Nature, to put the theory of correspondences into active practice and to uncover, to see and to know the mediating entities between Nature and the divine world.’1

-i when painting and poetry were considered to be almost the same thing; and the concept that ‘poetry is mute painting and painting is speaking poetry,’ii was repeatedly echoed in art theory, and was central to what has been called the “emblematic worldview” prevalent at that time.
+Visual language” was the norm, and it was considered natural to see correspondences and moral significance in the juxtaposition of images and objects.
+The (historical) Renaissance, is defined as ‘the beginning of the civilization of the image,’i when painting and poetry were considered to be almost the same thing; and the concept that ‘poetry is mute painting and painting is speaking poetry,’ii was repeatedly echoed in art theory, and was central to what has been called the “emblematic worldview” prevalent at that time.
 The Renaissance revival and celebration of antique imagery and symbols culminated in works of art and architecture embodying grandiloquent visions about ‘human and cosmic time, the order of the universe, the soul’s destiny.’iii Architecture came to be perceived as being an art-form standing ‘midway between the microcosm of the human being and the macrocosm of the natural universe.’
 Man began to be represented as ‘the iconographic center of the mesocosm,’2 making man and his actions a source of symbolism in his own right, both as part of Nature and on his own terms.
 Through this contemplation and emulation of a ‘pagan state of mind’ together with the beauty of the cosmos and creation, it was believed that the human mind would be able to know and emulate God.3

 The magnificent artwork produced during the Renaissance was the product of far more than artistic inspiration derived from a longing for the glory of antiquity.
 This was the time when the West was rediscovering ancient wisdom that had for centuries been buried in obscurity, when the Florentine Marcilio Ficino was translating Plato, When the Jews were fleeing Spain, and brought Kabbalistic knowledge with them.
 When the practice of natural magic, studied and developed by Ficino, Pico della Mirandola and Giordano Bruno, inspired the realization – originally put forward by Plato – that the universe and the world of man were so closely interconnected, that action on the human plane could affect events on a universal scale.
 Demonstrated through symbols, this concept can lead to what St. Thomas Aquinas called ‘an initiatory experience through a process of understanding that connects an outward revelation to a deeply intuitive sense of knowing.’iv

 These ideas developed into what was seen as a path to a prisca sapientia; the sacred language in which God was believed to have spoken to Adam.
-It was thought that(1) true knowledge was a contemplation of Platonic ideas in visual form; 4 Plotinus – translated by Ficino – wrote that: ‘when the Egyptian sages desired to represent things through wisdom [Sophia] they did not use letters descriptive of words and sentences […] but drew pictures.’5 thus visual art took on ‘an almost mystical importance’6 in the Florentine circle.
+It was thought that‘(1) true knowledge was a contemplation of Platonic ideas in visual form; 4 Plotinus – translated by Ficino – wrote that: ‘when the Egyptian sages desired to represent things through wisdom [Sophia] they did not use letters descriptive of words and sentences […] but drew pictures.’5 thus visual art took on ‘an almost mystical importance’6 in the Florentine circle.
 The Renaissance search for a prisca sapientia, or primordial wisdom underlying the world’s wisdom traditions and religions was central to this emphasis on visual ‘language,’ regarding which ‘there must exist a grammar of thought independent of language,’7 key to understanding ‘the Renaissance Eros, the Art of Memory, theoretical magic, alchemy, and practical magic.’8

 The multivalent influences embedded within this way of thinking, found their way into numerous alchemical works, characterised by an emphasis on mythology as an allegorical key to the alchemical Art.
 Alchemy comprises of the triptych of practical, spiritual and theoretical alchemies, further subdivided into layers of triadic components corresponding on all three levels.
 These three facets can and have in the past been discussed in isolation, but this seems to have proved to be a flawed approachv towards a seminal current of the Western esoteric tradition which as articulated by Antoine Faivre and echoed by Voss, also represents ‘both a way of life and an exercise of vision’,viThe purpose of alchemical work was to act as a series of steps in order to create a multi-levelled bridge between material and divine planes, between body and spirit by virtue of the soul, composed of intermediaries in a variety of forms.
 This was understood through this intellectual function of the imagination, informed and expressed through concepts and motifs drawn from antiquity and viewed through a lens of Renaissance synthesis and syncretism.